FREQUENTLY ASKED QUESTIONS

 We try to get you in to do the assessment as soon as possible.
 We get a large number of calls from people looking for help.
 The wait time can vary, sometimes it could be a 1-day wait but it can also be a 2- or 3-week waiting time, we will do our best to get to you.

-In the meantime, take some time to explore our website by clicking here, there is lots of useful information on there.
+In the meantime, take some time to explore our website, there is lots of useful information available.
 We will also offer some suggestions on what you can do and where you can go for support while you wait.

 Once you have done your assessment, if suited to your needs, you will be asked to give a urine sample to have tested, we ask this of all clients coming into our service, it helps us to help you.